LaurelineP/ztm_python-and-script-automations/README.md

 """
-Or we can get the collection of tuples ( keys, values ) iterables from the dictionnary using <dictionnary>.items() We must provide 2 variables in order to get the item of each .items() tuples
+Or we can get the collection of tuples ( keys, values ) iterables from the dictionary using <dictionary>.items() We must provide 2 variables in order to get the item of each .items() tuples
 """
 for key, value in person.items():